 Can I crop all images?

-Please note that the Media Library does not currently support cropping GIF images.
+The Media Library does not currently support cropping GIF images.

 Why can’t I upload any image I want into the Push Composers?